Tulane University School of Law

-Academic program
+Academics

+Juris Doctor

 To complete the Juris Doctor (J.D.) degree program, a student must finish six semesters in residence, 88 credit hours, an upper-level writing requirement, and a 50-hour community-service obligation.
 The first-year curriculum comprises eight required courses.
 The first-year legal-research-and-writing program is taught by instructors with significant experience as lawyers and writers, each assisted by senior fellows.

 After the first year, all courses are electives, except for a required legal-profession course.
-All first-year and many upper-class courses are taught in multiple sections to allow for smaller classes.
+All first year and many upper-class courses are taught in multiple sections to allow for smaller classes.
 The upper-class curriculum includes introductory as well as advanced courses in a broad range of subject areas, including international and comparative law, business law, corporate law, environmental law, maritime law, criminal law, intellectual property, taxation, litigation, and civil procedure, among others.

 Tulane Law offers six optional concentration programs for J.D. students who wish to receive one certificate of completion in an area.
 The six are European legal studies, environmental law, international and comparative law, maritime law, sports law, or civil law.

+Costs

+Tuition and fees for a full-time Tulane Law School student for the 2017–2018 academic year are $54,658 ($50,358 tuition and $4,300 in mandatory fees).
+The total cost of attendance (tuition, fees, books and living expenses) for the 2017–2018 academic year is estimated at $77,334.
+Law School Transparency estimated total cost of attendance for three years at $284,440 in 2017, noting that for the 2015–16 academic year, 32.3% of students received scholarships of 50% or more of tuition and fees.

+Clinics

+The law school offers six live-client clinical programs, in the areas of: civil litigation, criminal defense, juvenile litigation, legislative and administrative advocacy, domestic violence, and environmental law (the Tulane Environmental Law Clinic).
+In addition, there is a trial-advocacy program, and third-year students may engage in externships with federal and state judges, with a local death-penalty project, or with certain administrative agencies.
+The judicial externships are possible because of Tulane's close proximity to the U.S. Fifth Circuit Court of Appeals, the U.S. District Court for the Eastern District of Louisiana, and the Louisiana Supreme Court, all of which are in New Orleans.
+The school was the first in the country to institute a pro bono program requiring that each student complete legally related community service prior to graduation.

 Tulane's Eason Weinmann Center for Comparative Law, its Maritime Law Center, and its Institute on Water Policy & Law, promote scholarship in comparative, maritime, and environmental law.

-Tulane conducts an annual summer school in New Orleans and offers summer-study programs abroad.
-Tulane also offers semester-long exchange programs with select law schools in a number of countries throughout the world.
+Publications

+Journals published or edited at Tulane Law School include: